-Currency trading is very speculative and is strongly dependent on the skills of the Investment Manager.
-In currency trading, the Investment Manager gives up bets against the market forecast in relation to the evolvement of various currencies which (the market forecast), in turn, is based on certain economic rules.
-In case of an inaccurate forecast of the evolvement of the relevant currency pair by the Investment Manager, the Sub-Fund suffers a loss.
+Currency trading is very speculative and is strongly dependent on the skills of the portfolio manager.
+In currency trading, the portfolio manager gives up bets against the market forecast in relation to the evolvement of various currencies which (the market forecast), in turn, is based on certain economic rules.
+In case of an inaccurate forecast of the evolvement of the relevant currency pair by the portfolio manager, the SubFund suffers a loss.
 Before investing in the Sub-Fund, the investors should consider that in case of an unfavorable evolvement of the currency market, the active currency trading can lead to substantial losses.